emad-elsaid/AI/gpt-for-all/README.md

 ## run it

+make sure to replace the path `/home/emad/AI/...` with the path to the model file (not the directory, the file itself)

 ```
-docker run -it -v /home/emad/AI/gpt4all/gpt4all-lora-quantized.bin:/gpt4all/chat/model gpt4all
+docker run -it -v /home/emad/AI/gpt4all/gpt4all-lora-quantized.bin:/model gpt4all
 ```